ghostriderf1/CentOS_6.x_Wallpaper/README.md

-# CentOS_6.x_Wallpaper
+# wallpaper
-Wallpaper that displays project name, computer name and ip address in the center of the screen.
+linux wallpaper that displays project name, computer name and ip address in the center of the screen.
 Add a link to the script in Startup Applications to run at startup.